 During the new-employee onboarding process, Human Resources is flooded with personally identifiable information (PII).
 HR plays an essential role in protecting employee and company data, and these teams usually have a data security protocol in place while collecting this sensitive information.
 However, typical email and faxing procedures aren’t secure enough to handle PII.

 With the rise of remote work and distributed teams, personally identifiable information is vulnerable and at risk for falling into the wrong hands if it's not protected.
 Virtru can help you better protect new employees' personal information at all times, whether it's being collected, stored, shared, or transferred between HR and new employees.

-When onboarding a new employee, companies require a lot of personal information, such as first and last name, social security number, a driver’s license, passport, even banking information.
+When onboarding a new employee, companies require a lot of personal information, such as first and last name, social security number, a driver’s license, passport, and even banking information.
 This information is commonly collected through email or fax, which are both prone to being mishandled.
 It’s important to ensure that emails and faxes are properly encrypted before PII is collected and stored.
-When emails aren’t encrypted if information is leaked, these emails can be read easily, sometimes in plain text, but if the proper encryption is in place, the keys to unlocking the emails are safe, making the emails unreadable and essentially useless.
+When unencrypted emails are leaked, information can be read easily, sometimes in plain text.
+However, if the proper encryption is in place, the keys to unlocking the emails are safe, making the emails unreadable and essentially useless.

 Emails pass through numerous networks or servers on the way to the recipient, and PII could also be accidentally sent to the wrong person due to human error, proving unencrypted email is not secure for PII.
 If sending and receiving PII through email is necessary, you should be using email and file encryption to ensure that data remains secure at all times through its lifecycle.

 In fact, PII is often exchanged far ahead of the onboarding process.
 Virtru customer Toto Holding Group uses Virtru's Data Protection Gateway to automatically encrypt inbound resumes and CVs, which often contain candidates' mailing addresses, phone numbers, and other PII.